 Chorus: This program explores choral music from a wide variety of cultures, time periods and styles through performance.
 The core curriculum emphasizes the basics of vocal technique, sight-reading, music theory, and music history.
 Students in Chorus are expected to participate in fundraising events, concerts and competitions at the end of the year.
 This program is open to students in grades 5-12 and meets on Thursdays.

 Drama Club: This year's production will be Shrek, the Musical.
 Students from grades 5-12 are welcome to participate.
 No experience needed.
 Students should feel comfortable performing which will require speaking, singing, and dancing on stage in front of an audience.
 Some costuming, like specific shoes, must come from the student.
-Drama Club will start on 12/4/18.
-Rehearsals will be held Tuesday and Wednesdays from 3:20-5:00 pm.
+Drama Club will started on 12/4/18.
+Rehearsals will be held Tuesdays and Wednesdays from 3:20-5:00 pm (no late transportation is provided at 5:00 pm).
 Performances will be the first week of April.
 All cast members are expected to be at every rehearsal.
 Stage crew will begin after February vacation.
 Additional rehearsals and set building dates will be added during the term.

 Dungeons and Dragons Club: Who's up for a dungeon crawl?
 We will design and play a campaign that meets once a week.
 This will be table-top gaming and role-playing in a system and version to be determined based on what everyone has.
 If time and interest allows, we can incorporate some online aspects to enhance play.
 This club is open to students in grades 8-12.